-In his work ‘Asylum’, Be’er examines concepts such as identity, foreignness, belonging, homeland, longing, and home.
+In his work ‘Asylum’, Be’er examines concepts such as identity, foreignness, belonging, freedom, identification, homeland, longing, and home.
 According to him, these concepts are ones that are relevant to every human being from an existential view, wherever he or she may happen to be situated in place and time.
 The quest for a place that is identified as a home is part of the human existential experience.

 “An extraordinary composition of a seasoned artist and a master in composition.
 The technical level of the company is exceptional!” – Ruth Eshel

 Choreography, Stage Design & Lighting Rami Be’er Sound Editing Rami Be’er, Alex Claude Costume Design Rami Be’er, Lilach Hatzbani Rehearsal Director and Assistant to the Artistic Director Nitza Gombo Assistant to the Rehearsal Director and Assistant Sound Editor Eyal Dadon